Romania - Country Commercial Guide

 Health IT

 The health system in Romania has undergone multiple changes in digital information systems in the last 30 years.
 Healthcare units are equipped with a range of IT solutions and the necessary communication and information technologies, but despite this, there is an insufficient share of information on patient status and treatment history, caused by lack of standardization and interoperability.
-Sharing of information between providers is limited and, in many cases does not take place at all or only for a totally insufficient purpose.
+Sharing of information between providers is limited and, in many cases, does not take place at all or only for a totally insufficient purpose.
 Therefore, the issue of managing and exchanging medical information and documents is an important topic for Romania’s future eHealth strategy.

-Even if there are several developed solutions on the market, for an exchange of medical information systems and regional data exchange, the possibility of interconnecting these systems is limited, and there is no state-guaranteed alternative to ensure an accessible, safe and secure environment for the exchange of medical information.
+Even if there are several developed solutions on the market, for an exchange of medical information systems and regional data exchange, the possibility of interconnecting these systems is limited, and there is no state-guaranteed alternative to ensure an accessible, safe, and secure environment for the exchange of medical information.

-In November 2020, Ministry of Health announced the development of a proposed eHealth Strategy, yet to be approved and implemented.
+In November 2020, the Ministry of Health announced the development of a proposed eHealth Strategy, yet to be approved and implemented.
 Strategic objectives of the eHealth Strategy were tracked through a few indicators:

 1. Establishment of Digital Health Agency